Boyoz

-Boyoz is a Turkish pastry of Sephardic Jewish origin, associated with İzmir, Turkey, which is practically the only city where it is prepared for commercial purposes and follows the original recipe.
-As such, in the eyes of Smyrniots boyoz became a symbol of their hometown or of their longing for it when away.
-The most widely preferred boyoz is plain, without addition of meat or cheese or spinach stuffings, and as cooked by a handful of master boyoz bakers in İzmir.
+Boyoz is a pastry of Sephardic Jewish origin, associated with İzmir, Turkey, which is practically the only city where it is prepared for commercial purposes and follows the original recipe.
+As such, in the eyes of Smyrniots boyoz became a symbol of their hometown or their longing for it when away.
+The most widely preferred boyoz is plain, without the addition of meat or cheese or spinach stuffings, and as cooked by a handful of master boyoz bakers in İzmir.

-Boyoz paste is a mixture of flour, sunflower oil and a small amount of tahini.
-It is kneaded by hand and the ball of paste is left to rest for two hours.
+Boyoz paste is a mixture of flour, sunflower oil, and a small amount of tahini.
+It is kneaded by hand, and the ball of paste is left to rest for two hours.
 The paste is then flattened to the width of a dish and left to rest again.
 It is then kneaded and opened once more, before being formed into a roll and left to repose as such for a further period of several hours.
 When the tissue of the paste is still soft but about to detach into pieces, it is cut into small balls and put in rows of small pans and marinated in vegetable oil between half an hour and one hour.
 The paste then takes an oval form and acquires the consistency of a millefeuille.
-The small balls can then be put on a tray into a very high-temperature oven either in plain form or with fillings of cheese or spinach added inside.
+The small balls can then be put on a tray in a very high-temperature oven either in plain form or with fillings of cheese or spinach added inside.

 The usual accompaniments for boyoz are dark tea and hard-boiled eggs generously sprinkled with black pepper.
-Boyoz is generally consumed outdoors, purchased from street vendors.
+Boyoz is generally consumed outdoors, and purchased from street vendors.
+In İzmir, boyoz is also sold at traditional “gevrekçi” street stalls — small breakfast kiosks that serve freshly baked pastries in the morning.